 If we absolutely must keep pre-awards speeches, let me make a suggestion: we need to talk more about failure and rejection.
 I don’t mean that whole “be a good sport if you don’t do well” thing.
 I want leaders to talk about failure as an integral part of success.

 Jen Dziura writes fantastic, thoughtful life and career advice.
 I’ve been devouring her collum, Bullish, so her stuff’s been on my mind a lot lately.
 She’s very big on pushing her readers to do more – start an actual cat sitting business instead of just cat sitting on the side, negotiate for higher wages, that sort of thing.
 She’s also very big on pitching.
 Jen pushes hard on the idea that we need to get super comfortable with failure and rejection because they come before the things we really want.
 (Two more of her articles on similar topics are here and here.)

 The art of pitching is essential everywhere, not just the corporate world.
-Getting your writing published, applying to selective colleges, asking humans you think are cute to go to Panera with you, and asking someone with an interesting job if they’ll talk to you for five minutes all require failure.
+Getting your writing published, applying to selective colleges, asking humans you think are cute to go to Panera with you, and asking someone with an interesting job if they’ll talk to you for five minutes all require facing the posibility of failure.

 Forensics tournaments are prime territory for failure.
 While there can be positive real-world consequences for winning a tournament, the repercussions for not breaking are pretty much nil.

 Let’s take the time to remind our students that failure is inescapable.
 If you want to do big, grand, world-changing things, you’re going to face disappointment and rejection on a regular basis.
 Let’s move away from the idea that a failure is an evil or inconvenience to be overcome.
 Instead, cultivate the view that learning to fail through speech and debate is an essential job skill, just below speaking well and knowing how to find cheap suits in a size 2 petite.